Popular Subject Areas

 Universidad Autónoma de Barcelona

-Although the Universidad Autónoma de Barcelona’s primary campus is outside of the city, you will be attending classes at the Sant Pau campus, which is near the Sagrada Familia, and the Eixample campus, which is near the ISA office.
-Both are centrally located in Barcelona and are easily accessible by public transportation.
+Although the Universidad Autónoma de Barcelona’s primary campus is outside of the city, you will be attending classes at the Sant Pau campus, which is near the Sagrada Familia.
+It is centrally located in Barcelona and are easily accessible by public transportation.
 You will be studying with other international students and will be able to choose from a wide variety of courses in Area/Cultural Studies, Business, Economics, Art History, and International Relations, most of which are taught in English.
 There are also several courses available in Spanish, as well as Spanish language courses.
 The Universidad Autónoma de Barcelona is fully accredited and recognized by the Spanish Ministry of Education, Culture, and Sport (Ministerio de Educación, Cultura, y Deporte).

 Forms and Payment Deadline